-When he was born, his father CRONUS was so terrified of the newborn baby ZEUS’s awesome power that he swallowed him up.
+When he was born, his father CRONUS was terrified of baby ZEUS’s awesome power.
+He was so concerned that ZEUS might overthrow him that he swallowed him up.
 And lived to regret it.
 It was left to AMALTHEA (and her goat) to protect the budding SuperGod while he learned to walk, talk, and rule the Universe.
 Since then he’s never looked back.

 It’s tough at the top being the most fantastic hunky irresistible God of all time and having constantly to prove it.
 And never a quiet night in with slippers and a mug of cocoa because he has to keep his long-suffering wife HERA happy too.
 Their trials and tribulations form the basis of half the Greek entries in our database.

 ZEUS has had so many mistresses and fathered so many children that there’s no point in giving a list here.
 Just take our word for it.
 See also CRONUS, RHEA, HEPHAESTUS, ATHENA... and in fact most of the other Greek Gods.